3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Introduction

 To address the limitations above, we propose \nickname, a high-quality native 3D generative model for 3D assets at scale.
 Our key idea is scaling the powerful diffusion transformer~\citep{Peebles2022DiT} on top of a novel primitive-based 3D representation.
 At the core of \nickname\ is an efficient 3D representation, \representationname, which encodes the shape, albedo, and material of a textured mesh in a compact $N\times D$ tensor, enabling the modeling of high-resolution geometry with PBR assets.
 In specific, we anchor $N$ primitives to the positions sampled on the mesh surface.
 Each primitive is a tiny voxel, parameterized by its 3D position, a global scale factor, and corresponding spatially varied payload for SDF, RGB, and material.
 Note that the proposed representation differentiates itself from the shape-only representation M-SDF~\citep{yariv2023mosaic} that \representationname\ encodes shape, color, and material in a unified way.
 It also supports efficient differentiable rendering, leading to the great potential to learn from not only 3D data but also image collections.
 Moreover, we carefully design initialization and fine-tuning strategy that enables \representationname\ to be rapidly tensorized from a textured mesh (GLB file) which is ten times faster than the triplane under the same setting.

 Thanks to the tensorial and compact \representationname, we scale the 3D generative modeling using latent primitive diffusion with Transformers, where we treat each 3D object as a set of primitives.
 In specific, the proposed 3D generation framework consists of two modules. \textbf{1)} Primitive Patch Compression uses a 3D VAE for spatial compression of each individual primitive to get latent primitive tokens; and \textbf{2)} Latent Primitive Diffusion leverages the Diffusion Transformers (DiT)~\citep{Peebles2022DiT} to model global correlation of latent primitive tokens for generative modeling.
-Notably, the permutation equivariance of \representationname\ naturally supports training Transformers without positional encoding.
-The significant efficiency of the proposed representation allows us to achieve high-resolution generative training using a clean and unified framework without super-resolution or post-hoc optimization-based mesh refinement.
+The significant efficiency of the proposed representation allows us to achieve high-resolution generative training using a clean and unified framework without super-resolution to upscale the underlying 3D representation or post-hoc optimization-based mesh refinement.

 In addition, we also carefully design algorithms for high-quality 3D PBR asset extraction from \representationname, to ensure reversible transformations between \representationname\ and textured mesh.
 An issue for most 3D generation models~\citep{wang2024crm, xu2024instantmesh} is that they use vertex coloring to represent the object's texture, leading to a significant quality drop when exporting their generation results into mesh format.
 Thanks to the high-quality surface modeled by Signed Distance Field (SDF) in \representationname, we propose to extract the 3D shape with zero-level contouring and sample texture and material values in a high-resolution UV space.
 This leads to high-quality asset extraction with considerably fewer vertices, which is also ready to be packed into GLB format for downstream tasks.